This article needs a technical review. How you can help.

 img" for an image (such as a JPEG).

-Resource Timing includes two methods that extend the
+The Resource Timing API includes two methods that extend the

 Performance interface.
 The